tiny-express/native/README.md

 ### Assembly Optimization
 This library is originally developed in C but we still can make things go faster by optimizing in GNU Assembly.

 Note that GNU Assembly is ONLY work with Linux AMD64.

-No need to optimize performance for Apple MacOSX because only development.
+No need to enable ASM optimization for Apple MacOSX because only development.

 ### Contributors
 Members in Food Tiny Team are authors of this projects.